Peyronie’s Disease

 Peyronies Disease schematic

 The hallmark of Peyronie’s disease is penile deformity.
-This is most commonly seen as curvature of the erect penis produced as a result of the plaque not allowing expansion of the tunica albuginea at its location.
-However, this fixation of the tunica can also cause a waisting of the penis where it is constricted, shortening of the penis, or an unstable area of the penis while erect that causes it to hinge at that spot.
-The deformity is dictated by the shape and location of the plaque, and as the plaque develops the manifestation of the deformity can change as well.
-Peyronie’s disease rarely causes erectile dysfunction on its own unless severe, but can amplify any degree of erectile dysfunction a man already has by replacing the normal erectile tissue with a scar and thus disallowing free flow of blood throughout the entire corporal body, thus causing less rigidity.
+This is most commonly seen as a curvature of the erect penis produced as a result of the plaque not allowing expansion of the tunica albuginea at its location.
+However, this fixation can also cause waisting called hourglass deformity, shortening, indentation, or instability of the penis while erect.
+This instability is called hinging and can be particularly problematic in terms of performance.
+The deformity is dictated by the shape and location of the plaque, and as the plaque develops, the manifestation of the deformity can change.
+Peyronie’s disease rarely causes erectile dysfunction on its own unless severe but can amplify any degree of existing erectile dysfunction by replacing erectile tissue with a scar and thus disallowing free flow of blood throughout the entire corporal body, thus causing less rigidity.
+The problems of Peyronie’s disease and erectile dysfunction often go hand in hand, with the real issue being erectile dysfunction more so than what is often very mild Peyronie’s disease.
+Much focus is given during an initial office visit to determine which of the two makes the patient most unhappy.
+If erectile dysfunction exists, this becomes the main focus.
+Once addressed and the patient gets useful and reliable erections, often the significance of the actual Peyronie’s disease to the patient fades away.

 Prognosis of Peyronie’s Disease

-The vast majority of patients need to be reassured that the plaque is not a tumor and will not affect their lives negatively.
-In almost all cases, pain resolves with time alone, and any curvature or deformity that exists does not progress to the point that it makes sexual activity difficult.
+First and foremost, patients are reassured that the plaque is not a tumor and will not affect their lives negatively.
+In almost all cases, the pain resolves with time alone, and any curvature or deformity that exists does not progress to the point that it makes sexual activity difficult.

 Next Steps

-The approach that Dr. Engel takes is to have the patient decide if their degree of deformity is actually getting in the way of sexual activity.
-A distinction is made between this physical problem, and a situation where a man is suffering from the anxiety that can surround not knowing the future, or a struggle with one’s body image in that although one’s penis is fully functional it is the change that is causing anxiety.
-Dr. Engel also makes sure a patient is not simply seeking to improve erections.
-Here, getting a better erection is addressed primarily as mentioned above, and not the Peyronie’s disease.
+After a typical six-month period of observation, which is often used to work on erections, the approach that Dr. Engel takes is to have the patient decide if their degree of deformity is getting in the way of sexual activity or not.
+A distinction is made between this physical problem and a situation where a man is suffering from the anxiety that can surround not knowing the future or a struggle with one’s body image.
+Once again, if the primary goal is to improve erections, we address this with ED treatments and not with Peyronie’s disease treatment.

-However, there are times when more aggressive treatment for Peyronie’s disease is very reasonable, and generally, the first real steps include injections of medicine directly into Peyronie’s plaque in an effort to soften the scar.
-This can be to lessen curvature or to allow for better blood flow.
+However, there are times when more aggressive treatment for Peyronie’s disease is very reasonable.
+Generally, the first real steps include medicine injections directly into the plaque to soften the scar.
+This can be done to lessen curvature with a secondary hope of allowing for better blood flow distal to the plaque, which may improve erections.
 There are now three medicines with evidence of efficacy, and all are similar.
-Verapamil was the first to be shown to be able to soften scar.
-It is an anti-hypertensive drug but has the property of inducing one’s own scar cells called fibroblasts to remodel scar by producing collagenase.
-These injections are inexpensive and generic and are Dr. Engel’s mainstay when there is no severe curvature.
+Verapamil was the first to be shown to soften scar.
+It is an anti-hypertensive drug but can induce one’s scar cells, called fibroblasts, to remodel scar by producing collagenase, the body molecule that melts scar.
+These injections are inexpensive and generic and are Dr. Engel’s mainstay when no severe curvature exists.
 These are given as injections in the office every two weeks for a total of twelve injections.
-We look for efficacy after the sixth injection, and if the scar is softening, we proceed with the full twelve.
+We look for efficacy after the sixth injection, and if the scar is softening, we proceed with the rest.
+Dr. Engel was among the first to use this in the DC area and has been using Verapamil for Peyronie’s since beginning practice in 1999.

-Also reported have been alpha-interferon injections, which have a similar effect.
-These are far less accessible and are far less commonly performed than verapamil.
+Alpha-interferon injections have a similar effect.
+These are far less accessible and far less commonly performed than verapamil.
 More recently, an FDA-approved drug called Xiaflex was released and heavily marketed.
-This is an actual bacterial version of collagenase.
-To have this approved by insurance, certain specific parameters must be met in terms of curvature angle and duration of the problem.
+This is a bacterial version of collagenase.
+To have this approved by insurance, specific parameters must be met in terms of curvature angle and duration of the problem.
 Dr. Engel will use this when approved but sees little advantage over verapamil after extensive experience with both.
-Xiaflex also carries with it some risk, including penile fracture.
+Xiaflex also carries with it some risk, including penile fractures and warnings that the patient is not to be sexually active during its use, which can be up to 24 weeks.

-Patients must understand that with all injection therapy, in general, there is improvement just over 60% of the time and that improvement in curvature may not mean that the patient’s difficulty with intercourse is truly addressed.
+Patients must understand that with all injection therapy, in general, there is improvement just over 60% of the time and that improvement in curvature may not mean that the patient’s difficulty with intercourse is fully addressed.
+For instance, Xiaflex succeeded in showing that it can lessen curvature beyond the placebo.
+However, a typical success in their study may have been to reduce a 45-degree curvature to 40 degrees.
+Although this is an objective change, it is usually not the difference between a patient being happy or not, with happiness being the real goal.
 We institute a combined penile traction program with all injections, which has been shown to increase the success rate slightly.
 Also, injection therapy will not be successful if the plaque is calcified.
+The key to understand is that injections are often a good first step, but patients must understand that both verapamil and Xiaflex involve long 24 week treatment courses, do not actually make a penis straight and are certainly not one shot fixes as implied by advertising.

 Surgery is far more efficacious than injection therapy, and the most common procedure offered due to its simplicity is called penile plication.
-Here, we expose the corporal bodies opposite Peyronie’s plaque and place counterbalancing sutures to straighten the penis directly.
+Here, we expose the corporal bodies opposite the Peyronie’s plaque and place counterbalancing sutures to straighten the penis.
 It is a quick, outpatient procedure.
 Its downside is that the penis will be shortened to some degree based on the curvature.
-Thus, patients who choose this surgical option should be patients with mild to moderate curvature.
-Most patients adjust to their slightly shorter length and are simply happy to have their problem solved.
+Thus, patients who choose this surgical option should have only mild to moderate curvature lest the shortening be significant.
+Most patients adjust to their slightly shorter length and are happy to have the problem solved.

 For severe curvature, plication can still be performed.
 However, the degree of penile shortening here may be prohibitive.
-Here, there is an operation called incision and grafting.
-This is a far more complex, highly specialized operation but has been performed by Dr. Engel many times.
-With incision and grafting, the actual plaque is exposed, incised, and then lengthened.
+Here, there is a far more complex, highly specialized operation called incision and grafting, which Dr. Engel has performed many times.
+With incision and grafting, the plaque is exposed, incised, and lengthened.
 The defect is then patched with a graft material.
 Patients find this far more appealing but must understand that given the complexity, there are more risks involved, including a low but present risk of erectile dysfunction and penile numbness.
-As well, Peyronie’s disease could recur and cause further scarring.
+Peyronie’s disease could also recur and cause further scarring.
+Dr Engel still does perform this surgery, but the general feeling is that this should be reserved for the most severe curvatures.
+Long-term follow-up in most experts’ hands shows that there still is often a contraction of the graft material such that the penis may still end up with a similar degree of shortening that would have been seen with a simpler plication procedure.

 In large part, patients with severe Peyronie’s commonly also have severe erectile dysfunction.
 What has almost become the standard recommendation as a highly effective treatment that would correct the ED and the Peyronie’s simultaneously is the placement of a penile prosthesis.
-This can also be combined with an incision and grafting procedure if the curvature is severe.
+If the curvature is severe, this can also be combined with an incision and grafting procedure.
+If the curvature is less severe, plication can be performed during the penile prosthesis placement.
+Examples of these procedures can be found in our common procedures section of our site.

 Dr. Engel is highly experienced in these approaches and would be happy to consult with you and find out which approach, if any, is right for you.